NikhilChauhan98/intro/README.md

 Reach me on:

-My profile in linkedin -- nikhilchauhan98.
+-My profile in linkedin -- nikhilchauhan98.

 <!---
 NikhilChauhan98/NikhilChauhan98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.